Viasat/halite/doc/halite-basic-syntax-reference.md

 !["'{' ':$type' keyword:spec-id {keyword value} '}' "](./halite-bnf-diagrams/basic-syntax/instance.svg)

 The contents of the instance are specified in pair-wise fashion with alternating field names and field values.
+The special field name ':$type' is mandatory but cannot be used as the other fields are.

 <table><tr><td colspan="2">